pavluchenkor/iDryer-Unit/readme_en.md

 ## Technical Details

 - **MCU**: Used for controlling the master dryer and coordinating the work of slaves.
-- **KSD9700 Thermostat**: A bimetallic thermostat at 130°C ensures safety in case of emergency by disconnecting the heater.
+- **KSD9700 thermal protector**: A bimetallic thermal protector at 130°C ensures safety in case of emergency by disconnecting the heater.
 - **Temperature Mode**: Drying is carried out at temperatures up to 90°C, suitable for most types of plastic.
-- **Connection Interfaces**: Ethernet ports are used for connections between dryers, simplifying assembly and providing a reliable connection.
+- **Connection Interfaces**: RJ45-8P/8C ports are used for connections between dryers, simplifying assembly and providing a reliable connection.

 ## Installation and Setup

 1. **Hardware Assembly**: Assemble the master dryer with an MCU and the necessary slaves.
-2. **Connection**: Connect the slaves to the master using patch cords through Ethernet ports.
+2. **Connection**: Connect the slaves to the master using patch cords through RJ45-8P/8C ports.
 3. **Klipper Setup**: Integrate the drying system into the Klipper configuration.
 4. **Testing**: Check the operation of the system and verify correct data display in the Klipper interface.